'I Like To Watch' Is A Passionate, Brilliant Defense Of TV

 Nussbaum still has an answer: The Purple Rose of Cairo.

 Nussbaum recognizes his movies, now, as almost a form of grooming, in the way they normalized relationships between teen girls and old men.
 "But maybe all art is grooming," she continues.
-When she derides, some pages later, the way Louie C.K. justifies his predatory behavior by having one of his characters say, "We're all perverts," it's hard not to see these statements as versions of the same shallow and self-serving idea, a wallpaper of "no one's perfect" over some very distinctive blood splatters.
+When she derides, some pages later, the way Louis C.K. justifies his predatory behavior by having one of his characters say, "We're all perverts," it's hard not to see these statements as versions of the same shallow and self-serving idea, a wallpaper of "no one's perfect" over some very distinctive blood splatters.

 That line, about all art (maybe!) being grooming, has stuck with me for weeks, not because I find it convincing, but because I can't understand how Nussbaum could.
 Maybe she meant it metaphorically, as a way of saying that all of our art doubles as a justification of, and case for, the things we love, the choices we make, and the kinds of lives we lead.
-(If that's true of art, it's true of criticism too).
+(If that's true of art, it's true of criticism too.)

 But that doesn't quite convince me either: Nussbaum has spent much of I Like to Watch making the case that good TV is liberatory.
 The line feels halfhearted, wistful, something you test out hoping it might hold, even though you know it won't.
 Here, her ambivalence is more affecting than the gleaming certainty of prior chapters.
 The essay functions as a kind of eulogy: not for the men, but for the things we had the privilege of loving uncomplicatedly, before we were forced to know better.